anil3a/python-security-camera/README.md

 ## More info ##

-* webcams usually need about 5 seconds to start up
+* usually takes about 5 seconds to start up
-* initRecorder is where video output codec can be changed
+* initRecorder: here, you can change the output video codec
-* processImage is where the cool stuff happens
 * somethingHasMoved: pixel comparison
+* processImage: the fun stuff!